Vishishtadvaita: Bhakti as the means of attaining moksha

 Bhakti is the sole means of liberation in Vishishtadvaita.
 Through Bhakti (devotion), a Jiva ascends to Vaikuntha, where it continues to delight in His service in a body which is sat-cit-ananda.
-Karma Yoga and Jnana Yoga are sub processes of Bhakti, total surrender, as the devotee acquires the knowledge that the Lord is the inner self.
-A devotee realizes his own state as dependent on, and supported by, and being led by the Lord, who is the Master.
-One is to lead a life as an instrument of the Lord, offering all his thought, word, and deed to the feet of the Lord.
-One is to see the Lord in everything and everything in Him.
+Karma Yoga and Jnana Yoga are sub-processes of Bhakti, total surrender, as the devotee acquires the knowledge that the deity is the inner self.
+A devotee realizes his own state as dependent on, supported by, and led by the deity, who is the Master.
+One is to lead a life as an instrument of the deity, offering all his thought, word, and deed to the feet of the deity.
+One is to see the deity in everything and everything in Him.
 This is the unity in diversity achieved through devotion.

-However Shri Ramanuja accepts Sharanagati, total surrender at the Lord's lotus feet alone as the sole means to moksha.
-Wherein, moksha is defined as liberation from samsara and going to Vaikuntha to serve Narayana (Balaji)in a spiritual body.
-This is a distinguishing feature of this school of philosophy, as both Adishankara's advaita and Anandatirtha's dvaita accept bhakti for two different concepts of moksha.
-Swami Ramanuja has supported this opinion with various citations directly from the vedas, and various incidents highlighting sharangathi as means to attain personal stay in the realm of Vaikuntha.
-Observing total surrender at the Lord's feet guarantees moksha at the end of this birth, and in the time between sharanagathi and death, the surrendered soul must spend his time performing the nice forms of devotion.
-So bhakti is not a moksha sadhana, but for anubhāva (experience) and reaching Vaikuntha, in the Vishishtadvaita Sampradaya.
+Ramanuja accepts Sharanagati, total surrender at the Lord's lotus feet, as the sole means to moksha.
+Wherein, moksha is defined as liberation from samsara and going to Vaikuntha to serve Narayana (Balaji) in a spiritual body.
+This is a distinguishing feature of this school of philosophy, as both Adi Shankara's Advaita and Madhvacharya's Dvaita accept bhakti for two different concepts of moksha.
+Ramanuja has supported this opinion with various citations directly from the Vedas, and various incidents that highlight sharanagati as a means to attain personal stay in the realm of Vaikuntha.
+Observing total surrender at the Lord's feet guarantees moksha at the end of this birth, and in the time between sharanagati and death, the surrendered soul must spend his time performing the nine forms of devotion.